-Then, due to the parasite die-off, you can experience headaches, malaise, brain fog, and trouble sleeping.
-These side effects appear because when parasites die and detach from your intentional lining, they can release ammonia and nitrogen into your system.
 To help with this you can take L-Ornithine supplements to absorb and safely excrete the excess ammonia and nitrogen through your urine (L-Ornithine plays an essential role in the urea cycle).
 I recommend this brand in particular.
 Take up to 1500 mg ( three capsules) before bed, depending on the severity of your side effects.

 What Benefits Does Diatomaceous Earth Have For The Body?

 A huge positive is DE tastes like nothing, just a little grittiness and the tiniest hint of chalkiness.
 It’s so much more palatable than other crazy parasite cleanse concoctions I’ve seen.